MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-07-Agile-Leadership.md

 Imagine the time you save from  your team make decisions on their own, learning from their experiences as they go?

-How do your team members feel about being (un)empowered to make decisions?
+Reinvorgating feeling How do your team members feel about being (un)empowered to make decisions?
 Do you spend most of your time delineating strategy or helping your team with tactical matters?